dirksen-argon/HoP/README.md

 &ensp;req is a list of strings where each string is a flag that must be set for the option to be displayed.
 &ensp;If a flag starts with "!", then that flag must not be set for the option to be displayed.
 &ensp;If a flag is in a different namespace, write the namespace before the flag name and separate with a colon.
 Example: "namespace:flag_name"
+&ensp;If only a namespace is shown (Example: "namespace:"), a colon is necessary after it and it will be met if the namespace exists
+&ensp;If a namespace begins with "!", then that requirement will only be met if that namespace is fully unset

 option_text
 &ensp;contains the text describing its corresponding option